 The examples below show you how to cite five basic source types.
 Click on an entry to get more information, as well as links to posts with more examples.
-For hundreds of sample entries by format, stay tuned for the ninth edition of the MLA Handbook, forthcoming in April 2021.
+For hundreds of sample entries by format, check out the ninth edition of the MLA Handbook.

 Book by One Author